 Care of Claytonia Plant

-The plant is propagated via seed and germination occurs rapidly, only 7-10 days until emergence.
-For home garden cultivation, seed may be dispersed or plants set in virtually any soil type, although Claytonia thrives in moist, peaty soil.
+The plant is propagated via seed and germination occurs rapidly, only seven to ten days until emergence.
+For home garden cultivation, seed may be dispersed, or plants set in virtually any soil type, although Claytonia thrives in moist, peaty soil.

-Plant Claytonia 4-6 weeks before the last frost when soil temperatures are between 50-55 degrees F. (10-12 C.) in a shaded to partially shaded location, in rows that are 8-12 inches apart, ¼ inch deep and space the rows ½ inch away from each other.
+Plant Claytonia four to six weeks before the last frost when soil temperatures are between 50 and 55 degrees F. (10-12 C.) in a shaded to partially shaded location, in rows that are 8 to 12 inches (20-31 cm.) apart, ¼ inch (6 mm.) deep and space the rows ½ inch (1 cm.) away from each other.

 From early to mid-spring and again in late summer to mid-fall for fall and winter harvest, Claytonia can be successively seeded for a continuous rotation of this edible green.
 Unlike many greens, Claytonia retains its flavor even when the plant is in bloom, however, it will become bitter when the weather becomes hot.